 - Dusk til Pawn – From the outside you could mistake this bar for a pawn shop, but you won’t be trading in your nan’s old ring here.
 Once you get inside, get to grips with the bars on-theme cocktail menu, offering pawn-star martinis and a Rolex in the deep to name a few.

 - Behind Closed Doors – Located in Manchester’s northern quarter, Behind Closed Doors has foregone the standard early 1900’s prohibition bar in favour of a more modern 70’s inspired theme.
-A self proclaimed ‘den of debauchery’, look out for velvet decor, old phones and TV’s as well as lots of old school porn.
-Menu favourites include 50 shade of earl grey and Penis Colada.
+A self proclaimed ‘den of debauchery’, look out for velvet decor, old phones and TV’s as well as lots of old school adult photos.
+A favourite has to be the 50 shade of earl grey.

 - Arcane Bar – If you’ve spotted the newest antique bookshop on King Street, you’ll be surprised to find out that it’s actually a cosy cocktail bar hidden down a stairway.